--3.6% LARGE COUNTIES, the service sector

--3.7% SMALL COUNTIES,

--3.1% MID-SIZED COUNTIES,
+-3.6% LARGE COUNTIES, generally dependent on the service sector. -3.7% SMALL COUNTIES, generally dependent on goods. -3.1% MID-SIZED COUNTIES, often diversified disproportionately impacting counties with homogenous economies.

-The State and Local Fiscal Recovery Fund, which includes \$65.1 billion in direct aid to every county in the U.S., is increasing local government spending and positively impacting GDP growth.
+The State and Local

+Fiscal Recovery Fund,

+which includes \$65.1

+billion in direct aid

+to every county in the

+U.S., is increasing local

+government spending and

+positively impacting GDP

+growth.

-Between 2019 and 2020. economic output across all counties declined by 3.4 percent, disproportionately impacting counties with homogenous economies.
+Between 2019 and 2020, economic output across all counties declined by 3.4 percent, disproportionately impacting counties by attracting and retaining businesses, providing assistance to businesses for recovery, fostering entrepreneurship within the community and engaging in partnerships that drive economic growth.